 From 1997-2000, he worked for the Mobile Networks Radio department of Siemens AG Austria participating in ACTS 90 FRAMES.
 He was a delegate to the Third Generation Partnership Project (3GPP) and engaged in the standardization of UMTS.

 Christoph Mecklenbräuker is a member of the IEEE, the Antennas and Propagation Society, the Vehicular Technology society, the Signal Processing society, and the Intelligent Transportaton Society.
-He is Vice-Chair of the IEEE Sensor Array and Multichannel Signal Processing Technical Committee (IEEE SAM TC).
+He chairs of the IEEE Sensor Array and Multichannel Signal Processing Technical Committee (IEEE SAM TC) during the period 2019-2020.
 He is senior editor of the IEEE Transactions on Intelligent Transportation Systems.
 He is the councilor of the IEEE Student Branch Wien.

 Research Group “Flexible Wireless Systems”

 What should 5G Internet of Things be like?

 - Wireless Technologies for Sustainable Mobility (lab leader)

 - Dependable Wireless Connectivity for the Society in Motion (associated)

 - Dependable Vehicular Connectivity